 Businesses need a holistic, AI-infused platform that can track, manage, and optimize your data wherever it operates and travels, and they need it done in real time.
 The platform that provides this, and ensures the health of the all-important data pipelines, is data observability.

-In this blog, I’ll define what value engineering and data cost optimization mean for modern data operations today, explain what’s changed in the last decade that makes these practices so essential today, and finally discuss how a neutral, multidimensional data observability platform is the key enabler for businesses to deploy value engineering best practices, while also achieving data cost optimization.
+In this blog, I’ll define what value engineering and data cost optimization mean for modern data operations today, explain what’s changed in the last decade that makes these practices so essential today, and finally discuss how a data observability platform is the key enabler for businesses to deploy value engineering best practices, while also achieving data cost optimization.

 Value Engineering, FinOps, and Cost Optimization for Modern Data Environments

 Broadly speaking, value engineering is about building a product or service for maximum “value," defined as function (or performance, or output) relative to cost (in dollars, man-hours, or some other metric).
 Within software and IT, value engineering has evolved into a whole approach akin to lean and agile development in which costs and benefits are constantly measured in order to enable continuous improvement.

 The data-driven rigor of value engineering accelerates project development times, enables quick pivots as conditions change, and prevents scope creep or worse, boiling the ocean behavior.
 This ensures innovation delivers value to both internal stakeholders and external clients.